maziac/DeZog/documentation/Usage.md

 1. In your ZX Next SD card exchange the ```enNextMf.rom``` in directory ```machines/next``` with the one from the [dezogif](https://github.com/maziac/dezogif) project.
 You find the ```enNextMf.rom``` binary in the [releases](https://github.com/maziac/dezogif/releases) section.
 (Don't forget to make a backup of the original ```enNextMf.rom```.)
 2. Add a configuration as shown above in your launch.json (For an example look at the [z80-sample-program](https://github.com/maziac/z80-sample-program)).
 3. Connect your PC/Mac with the ZX Next via a serial connection.
-On the ZX Next use the joystick ports for the UART connection (preferrable Joy 2).
+On the ZX Next use the joystick ports for the UART connection (preferable Joy 2).
 4. Start the [DeZogSerialInterface](https://github.com/maziac/DeZogSerialInterface) in a terminal.
 For macos e.g. use:
 ./dezogserialinterface-macos -socket 12000 -serial /dev/cu.usbserial-AQ007PCD
 Notes: